 Whether you are planning a speech that’s 5 minutes long or 50 minutes long, you need to call out the main takeaways that you want your audience to digest.
-Use those takeaways as the guideline when you are planning out what will stay in your speech and what you will leave out to get your main purpose and point across.
+Any business public speaking training will tell you to use those takeaways as a guideline when you are planning out what will stay in your speech and what you will leave out.
+The idea is to get your main purpose and point across.

-You know how to start a presentation, to define what the “meat” of the presentation is going to be.
+You are ready to start your presentation, and you have already defined what the “meat” of the presentation is going to be.
 The best way to set up the exit strategy is to leave your audience with an “actionable takeaway” that they can then go off and execute themselves.
-You may decide to have a Q&A at the end of the presentation, but don’t let that be the end.
-Send your audience away with the actionable takeaway as the last thing they hear, it will be more likely to be remembered and acted-on.
+Even if you decide to have a Q&A at the end of the presentation, don’t let that be the end.
+Reinforce your purpose and send your audience away with an actionable takeaway.
+As the last thing they hear, this takeaway, relating to your purpose, will be more likely to be remembered and acted-on.

 There is always something that you need people to do or learn as a result of your work, a reason why you are presenting.
 It may be that you want them to buy your products or services then and there, or maybe you just want them to be aware of insights and information necessary to forward your ultimate goals.
 Keep the “Why” in mind while creating your presentation, and while presenting it.
 Make your effort worth their time, and yours.